Item 96a: Letter from Franklin D. Roosevelt to Julian P. Boyd, 1938 December 1

 Description:

-An invitation to a luncheon with the President.
-This item holds historical significance in regards to the legacy of Franklin D. Roosevelt, as referenced in Item 75, “This is the letter that initiated the FDR library at Hyde Park.
-He already had his “general plan”-in detail-but he wanted it to look as if the group he assembled had advised & promoted it.”
+This item is connected to Item 96, as this is the letter with Roosevelt’s signature that Boyd is giving to McClintock’s collection, as well as holds historical significance in regards to the legacy of Franklin D. Roosevelt, as referenced in Item 96: “This is the letter that initiated the FDR library at Hyde Park.
+He already had his ‘general plan’-in detail-but he wanted it to look as if the group he assembled had advised & promoted it.”

 Transcription: